 Some of the organic product lines I’m now trying out: (highlighting products made in Canada) Neutragena Naturals, Pure Anada (made in Manitoba), Bambu, Burt’s Bees, Arbonne, The Naked Bee, Pro Terra, Live Clean, Zuzu, Gabriel, Barefoot Venus (made in Kelowna, BC), Millcreek Botanicals, The Green Beaver Company (Hawkesbury, ON), Kosmea, Pure Ayre, Lucia, Paula’s Choice, Badger, Penny Lane Organics (also Ontario) – I have more on these if you want to email me.
 Just because a product is organic and cruelty-free doesn’t always mean it works well.
 But that applies to the non-organic, tested-on-animals products, too!

 It’s easy to find organic, cruelty-free hand lotion, body lotion, moisturizer and lip balm.
-In Ottawa, we are fortunate to have the largest environmental store in Canada, Terra 20, with one on Wellington, a huge one on Iris beside IKEA, and a new store at the Rideau Centre – they don’t carry cosmetics at the Rideau Centre location as they’re beside a MAC store and Sephora is a few doors down.
-Terra 20 carries cleaners, toiletries, cosmetics, kitchen items, clothing, paper products, baby products, etc. All are environmentally-friendly, but I’m not sure that all are cruelty-free, so check the labels; they are well-marked.
+In Ottawa, we are fortunate to have the largest environmental store in Canada, Terra 20, with one on Wellington, and a huge one on Iris beside IKEA.
+Terra 20 carries cleaners, toiletries, cosmetics, kitchen items, clothing, paper products, baby products, etc. All are environmentally-friendly; they are well-marked.
 Kardish Health Food Centre also has a reasonable selection of organic, cruelty-free toiletries and cleaning products.

-Another very good source of organic, vegan, cruelty-free and (often) Canadian-made toiletries (and other items) is DreamWeaver, a gorgeous boutique in Westboro, in Ottawa’s west end.
+Another very good source of organic, vegan, cruelty-free and (often) Canadian-made toiletries (and other items) is DreamWeaver, a gorgeous shop at the Rideau Centre, beside the entrance to the Westin Hotel.
 Lee Anne Frederickson, the owner, carries bath and body, fashion, gourmet and gift items, home decor and baby products, many of which I’ve purchased over the years.

 Second step: culling the house cleaners.
 This is very important.
 I attended a webinar in late March through CSP International® called “Chemicals Hiding in Plain Sight“.
 Did you know that 70% of soil and water contamination in North America comes from household cleaners?
 If that doesn’t bother you from an environmental perspective (but it should), it also means you pay higher water bills when your municipality has to spend $$$ to clean the water.
 What’s under our sinks could be harming us, or at least contributing to health problems we don’t want, like cataracts and blurred vision.